TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * onMoveInChannel() 수행 후 호출되는 콜백
-     *
+     * onMoveInChannel() A callback that is called after execution *
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onPostMoveInChannel() throws SuspendExecution {
     }

     /**
-     * User Transfe 가 가능한지 확인.
+     * Check if User Transfer is possible.
      *
-     * @return boolean type으로 반환. true: Transfer 가능, false: Transfer 불가능, Transfer가 불가능일 경우 NonStopPatch가 종료되기 전까진 지속적으로 호출된다.
+     * Returns to @return boolean type. true: Transfer possible, false: Transfer impossible, It is called continuously before NonStopPatch is ended if transfer is impossible.
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public boolean canTransfer() throws SuspendExecution;